EXPLAINER: When is the US war in Afghanistan really over?

 Inside Afghanistan, U.S. troops will no longer be there to train or advise Afghan forces.
 An unusually large U.S. security contingent of 650 troops, based at the U.S. Embassy compound, will protect American diplomats and potentially help secure the Kabul international airport.
 Turkey is expected to continue its current mission of providing airport security, but McKenzie will have authority to keep as many as 300 more troops to assist that mission until September.

-It’s also possible that the U.S. military may be asked to assist any large-scale evacuation of Afghans seeking Special Immigrant Visas, although the State Department-led effort may not require a military airlift.
+It’s also possible that the U.S. military may be asked to assist any large-scale evacuation of Afghans seeking Special Immigrant Visas, although the State Department-led effort envisions using commercially chartered aircraft and may not require a military airlift.
 The White House is concerned that Afghans who helped the U.S. war effort, and are thereby vulnerable to Taliban retribution, not be left behind.

 When he decided in April to bring the U.S. war to a close, President Joe Biden gave the Pentagon until Sept.
 11 to complete the withdrawal.
+On Friday, the Pentagon said it now plans to complete the pullout by the end of August.
 The Army general in charge in Kabul, Scott Miller, has essentially finished it already, with nearly all military equipment gone and few troops left.

-Miller remained in the country Friday but is expected to depart in coming days.
-But will his departure constitute the end of the U.S. war?
+The Pentagon said Miller is expected to remain in command for a couple more weeks.
+But will his departure this month constitute the end of the U.S. war?
 With as many as 950 U.S. troops in the country until September and the potential for continued airstrikes, the answer is probably not.

 HOW WARS END